darkal/dify-botos3-plugin/README.md

 ### 2. `s3_upload_base64`

 **Description:** Uploads a base64-encoded object to the configured S3 bucket and returns its public URL.
-**Parameters:**
+If base64 comes from the sandbox, you have to adjust the value of CODE_MAX_STRING_LENGTH **Parameters:**

 - **Base64 string:** The content in base64 format to be uploaded.